MicrosoftDocs/azure-docs/articles/azure-monitor/app/proactive-email-notification.md

 ## What is changing?

 Currently, Smart Detection email notifications are sent by default to the _Subscription Owner_, _Subscription Contributor, and _Subscription Reader_ roles.
-However, these roles often include users who are not actively involved in monitoring, which causes many of these users to receive the notifications unnecessarily.
-We will therefore be making a change and send the email notifications to the [Monitoring Reader](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-reader) and [Monitoring Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-contributor) roles.
+These roles often include users who are not actively involved in monitoring, which causes many of these users to receive notifications unnecessarily.
+To improve this experience, we will be making a change so that future email notifications only go to the [Monitoring Reader](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-reader) and [Monitoring Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#monitoring-contributor) roles by default.

 ## Scope of this change